speedyfriend67/Swifile-FileManager/README.md

 Swifty by SparkleChan is a way to build, make, run Swift projects (and ObjC later).

-This app is originally made in Swifty(SparkCode) by spar!
+This app is originally made in Swifty(SparkCode) by SparkleChan!

 Currently as this was made to be a Xcode project, no support made for Swifty(SparkCode) for now.